roman-milk/roman-milk.github.io/baby-sit-the-wife.md

+===

- ****** Baby Sit the Wife Ch.
-03 ****** byStoryTeller07© "You look gorgeous in white."
+"You look gorgeous in white."
 Daren told her.
 Nadine looked away from the young man embarrassed at being reminded how she was undressed.
 "Just stand there and let me take you all in."
 He sat on a low sofa looking up at her while she stood awkwardly, embarrassed, fingers twitching.
 She was finding it difficult to know what to do with her hands not wanting to touch bare flesh or the lacy underwear.
 The bra was comfortable and it made the most of small breasts.
 The panties were high cut over the hips with a suspender belt biting beneath them.
 The thin straps holding the sheer stockings wrapping tight her legs clung into hollow thighs.

  It was difficult to decide if the rear view was better than the front.
 The white silk pursed generous lips outlining them delicately.
 The suspender belt framed a tight round bottom and with a slight forward bend a glimpse of the silk clad lips was delightful.